 Yet, most companies are not positioned to sustain their digital transformation projects for the long haul.
 Only half of them believe that the rapid surge in adoption of technology for their operations will continue after the pandemic – which could potentially stall progress or set the other half back by several years and tens of thousands of dollars of hurried sunk costs.
 Of course, there is always this risk when the shift is due to a black-swan moment and not organic, evolutionary change.

-Moving beyond the pandemic, organizations will have to take hard-won learnings about the need for flexibility and responsiveness of digital transformation initiatives and determine ways to build real and lasting resilience that can ensure growth and the capability to weather future storms.
-A prime example of this is the accelerating trend of building intelligent business process automation into their digital transformation roadmaps.
-And automating more complex end-to-end business processes in a scalable, more sustainable way.
+Moving beyond the pandemic, organizations will have to take hard-won learnings about the need for flexibility and responsiveness of AI digital transformation initiatives and determine ways to build real and lasting resilience that can ensure growth and the capability to weather future storms.
+A prime example of this is the accelerating trend of using intelligent automation digital transformation roadmaps, and automating more complex end-to-end business processes in a scalable, more sustainable way.

 Many businesses learned vital lessons through the last year — involving crucial gaps that otherwise would have gone unnoticed — when they tried to push the pedal to the metal on their digital transformation plans.